AWS DocumentDB¶

 list, findAWS DocumentDB

-, click the 【Install】 button, and install it via the installation interface.
+, click the [Install] button, and follow the installation interface.

 guance_aws_documentdb

-- Click 【Deploy Startup Script】, and the system will automatically create a
+- Click [Deploy Startup Script], the system will automatically create a

 Startup

-script set and automatically configure the corresponding startup script. - After enabling, you can see the corresponding automatic trigger configuration under 「Manage / Automatic Trigger Configuration」.
-Click 【Execute】 to immediately execute once without waiting for the scheduled time.
-Wait a moment, and you can view the execution task records and corresponding logs.
+script set and configure the corresponding startup script automatically. - After activation, you can see the corresponding automatic trigger configuration in "Management / Automatic Trigger Configuration".
+Click [Execute] to immediately run once without waiting for the scheduled time.
+After a short while, you can view the execution task records and corresponding logs.

 Verification¶

-- In 「Manage / Automatic Trigger Configuration」, confirm whether the corresponding task has an automatic trigger configuration, and at the same time, you can check the corresponding task records and logs for any abnormalities.
+- Confirm in "Management / Automatic Trigger Configuration" whether the corresponding tasks have the corresponding automatic trigger configurations.
+You can also check the corresponding task records and logs for any abnormalities.

 Metrics¶

-After configuring Amazon-CloudWatch, the default Measurement set is as follows.
-You can collect more Metrics through configuration.
+After configuring Amazon-CloudWatch, the default Measurement sets are as follows.
+More Metrics can be collected through configuration.
 Amazon CloudWatch Metrics Details

 Metric | Description |